 Phase 1: Pre-assessment

 In the pre-assessment phase we meet with college and department leadership to identify key needs and goals for our collaborative process together.
-Additionally, all faculty in the department are asked to complete a pre-assessment survey asking them to share their perspectives on intergroup communication skills, awareness related to DEI issues, their department’s culture, and their capacity to make change within their department.
+Additionally, all faculty in the department are asked to complete a pre-assessment survey asking them to share their perspectives on intergroup communication skills, awareness related to DEI issues, and their capacity to make change within their department.

 The data collected from this pre-assessment process informs our goals, practices, process and content, and follow-up assessment for the program.